mayankagarwal2212/CoWIN_Booking/README.md

 # How to book the slot

-Generate the token and captcha required while booking the slot.
+Generate the token required while booking the slot.
 Run the following command:

 `python book_appointment.py`

 When prompted, enter the otp.
-This will generate a fresh token and the captcha.
+This will generate a fresh token.

 It will now prompt you to choose a slot from the available slots.
 Enter Y for the selected slot.

-Now, enter the captcha generated.
 Your slot will be booked.

 Note: You can create an alias to execute these scripts for quick response

 # Book slots in a special window

-To book slots in a special window, when the slots are expected to be available, pre-generate the token and captcha.
+To book slots in a special window, when the slots are expected to be available, pre-generate the token.

 First, execute the script: `python book_appointment.py`.
 Note that the token will expire in 15 mins, so execute this keeping in mind that the token does not expire during your slot availability window.

-Now, enter the generated captcha in the `variables.py` file in the `GENERATED_CAPTCHA` variable.

 Execute the command `special_window_booking.py` in the special window.